 Use Audience Participation in Your Presentations to Make them Interactive

-Regardless of which type of activity that you choose, add in some type of audience interaction.
+Regardless of which type of activity you choose, add in some type of audience interaction.
 It will make your speeches much more fun and interesting!